tmundargi-ai/CycleSense_Analytics/README.md

-# CycleSense Analytics — Phase II: Bike-Share Demand Forecasting
+# CycleSense Analytics Project: Urban Bike-Share Demand Forecasting

-**CS 595: Time Series Analysis and Forecasting | Spring 2026** **Thejaswini Mundargi — A20586100**
+**CS 595: Time Series Analysis and Forecasting | Spring 2026** **Thejaswini Mundargi - A20586100**

 ## Project Overview

 This project forecasts daily bike rental demand for a Washington D.C. bike-share operator 14 days ahead, with prediction intervals to support fleet planning decisions.
-It was completed as Phase II of the CS 595 course project at Illinois Institute of Technology.
+It was completed as Phase II of the CS 595 course project.

 ## Repository Structure